The Richardson-Lucy Algorithm

 Variations on the multiplicative algorithm are how Richardson-Lucy deconvolution is implemented in many commercial packages today because it tends to converge faster.

 What they are really correcting there is a milkshake of effects and aberrations including blur introduced by diffraction, defocus, axial CA, AA (if present), demosaicing and more – all of which also vary more or less with wavelength, hence color channel.
-The silver lining in all this guessing and imprecision is that it turns out that the more numerous and diverse aberrations one throws into the milkshake, the more the aggregate PSF starts to look Gaussian thanks to the central limit theorem.
+The silver lining in all this guessing and imprecision is that the more numerous and diverse the blurring functions one throws into the milkshake, the more the aggregate PSF should start to look Gaussian thanks to the central limit theorem.
 This is also partly the reason why deconvolution is normally applied to a, preferably linear, ‘luminance’ (Y) component as opposed to the individual R, G, B color planes.

 Of course where the PSF‘s radius or shape is not accurate, deconvolution will produce unwelcome artifacts like halos and ringing.
-It is amazing, however, how well it works in practice with typical landscape captures.
+When used in moderation, however, it is amazing how well it works in practice with typical landscape captures.

 Notes and References